What Are the Alternatives to Damming Rivers?

 Water Efficiency = Water Supply

 - Water efficiency and conservation are the simple, proven, cost-effective, and immediate ways to secure new supply and should always be the first options examined.
-In the Southeast, on average water efficiency costs $0.46 - $250 per 1000 gallons saved while dams cost $4,000 per 1000 gallons.
+In the Southeast, on average water efficiency costs $0.46 – $250 per 1000 gallons saved while dams cost $4,000 per 1000 gallons of daily yield.
 Communities can also avoid or defer significant infrastructure costs through investing a fraction of the money in water efficiency measures as Seattle did when, in the late 1980s it started investing in water efficiency as water supply and avoided $100 million in long-term water supply costs by investing $30 million in water efficiency.

 Other Supply Options: